 What does it mean to be a Dreamer?

-It is really important to me that beyond producing the best calligraphers and penmen of any training program we strive to be the kindest, most professional, respectful, and welcoming group of calligraphers around the world.
+It is really important to me that we are more than simply amazing calligraphy technicians.
+I hope Dreamers strive to be the kindest, most professional, respectful, and welcoming group of calligraphers in the world.

 Honor The Art